andersfylling/disgord/docs/examples/listen-for-messages.md

 })
 ```

 In addition, Disgord also supports the use of channels for handling events.
-It is recommended that you do store the channels to a local variable, as each time you call the channel function; you notify the socket layer that you want to register to a certain type of event, which is redundant (in short: it improves performance when you save the chan to a local var).
+It is extremely important that you remember to tell disgord which events you want, before you start using channels.
+Failure to do so may result in the desired events being discarded at the socket layer, as you did not notify you wanted them.
+See the code example below.
 ```go
 session, err := disgord.NewSession(&disgord.Config{
     Token: os.Getenv("DISGORD_TOKEN"),